mahsaabahrami/Sleep-Apnea/README.md

 # Papers:

-If this work is helpful in your research, please consider starring ⭐ us and citing our conference paper which provides a comprehensive analysis of deep learning methods for sleep apnea detection:
+If this work is helpful in your research, please consider starring ⭐ us and citing our papers which provide a comprehensive analysis of deep learning and machine learning methods for sleep apnea detection:

-Bahrami, Mahsa, and Mohamad Forouzanfar.
+1- Bahrami, Mahsa, and Mohamad Forouzanfar.
 "Detection of sleep apnea from single-lead ECG: Comparison of deep learning algorithms."
 In 2021 IEEE International Symposium on Medical Measurements and Applications (MeMeA), pp. 1-5.
 IEEE, 2021.

 This paper can be downloded at: https://ieeexplore.ieee.org/abstract/document/9478745

+2- Bahrami, Mahsa, and Mohamad Forouzanfar.
+"Sleep Apnea Detection from Single-Lead ECG: A Comprehensive Analysis of Machine Learning and Deep Learning Algorithms."
+IEEE Transactions on Instrumentation and Measurement (2022).